UVADS/git-basics/docs/setup.md

 - When a PAT is invalid, the user will be given a `username` and `password` prompt.
 This is likely because the PAT has expired or is malformed.

 - Remember that if you inject your PAT token value into the GitHub repository URL in the moment of cloning, that token is hard-coded into the `.git/config` file of that repository.
-You should update that string with a fresh PAT as needed.
+You should [update that URL](https://uvads.github.io/git-basics/docs/git-advanced/#change-from-ssh-to-token-authentication) with a fresh PAT as needed.